University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/pathogens_and_metagenomics/assembly_long_read.md

 Write and execute a script to run a `flye` assembly for each of the subsampled read sets.
 Don't forget to give each assembly a different output directory so you don't overwrite previous files.

 ## 6.2 Investigating assembly metrics
 We will run `quast` to investigate the assembly metrics for the different subsampled read sets.
-We can run them all together in a single command as follows:
+We can run them all together in a single command.
+You may need to edit the paths in the command below to match your `flye` output directories.
 ```bash
 quast -t 2 -o 1_assembly/quast/SRR36505805_coverage 1_assembly/SRR36505805_1x/assembly.fasta 1_assembly/SRR36505805_2x/assembly.fasta 1_assembly/SRR36505805_5x/assembly.fasta 1_assembly/SRR36505805_10x/assembly.fasta 1_assembly/SRR36505805/assembly.fasta
 ```